21 Best RV Campgrounds on the Beach | East Coast Guide

 Fort De Soto County Park is a 238-site family camping area with facilities including picnic tables, grills, water, electricity, washers, dryers, sanitary disposal stations, modern restrooms, showers, play areas, and a camp store.
 There are also special campsites for camping with pets.

 There’s hardly an award this Park hasn’t won.
-Dr. Beach chose it as the number one beach in the nation in 2005, in 2011 it was named America’s best family beach by the editors of Parents, and TripAdvisor named it America’s Top Beach in 2009.
+Dr. Beach chose it as the number one beach in the nation in 2005, in 2011 it was named America’s Best Family Beach by the editors of Parents, and TripAdvisor named it America’s Top Beach in 2009.

 Both tents and RV’s are accommodated and the sites have electricity and water.
-The Park also offers bike and kayak rentals, two fishing piers and a historical fort.
+The Park also offers bike and kayak rentals, two fishing piers, and a historical fort.

 19. Henderson Beach State Park

 Henderson Beach State Park has 60 campsites that can accommodate either tents or RVs, with a mixture of back-in and pull-through sites.
-The sites have water, electricity (some 50 amp), picnic tables, ground grills, and clothesline posts.
+The sites have water, electricity (some 50 amps), picnic tables, ground grills, and clothesline posts.

 Amenities include heated and air-conditioned restrooms with showers, coin-operated washers, dryers, and vending machines.
-You may enjoy a leisurely bike ride on the park’s mile-long paved road and unlike remote wilderness camping, provisions and restaurants are just a short drive away.
+You may enjoy a leisurely bike ride on the park’s mile-long paved road, and unlike remote wilderness camping, provisions and restaurants are just a short drive away.

 20. Gamble Rogers Memorial State Recreation Area at Flagler

-The campground has 34 sites located on the oceanfront dune of the beach, and 34 sites located on the riverside.
+The campground has 34 sites located on the oceanfront dune of the beach and 34 sites located on the riverside.
 Some sites offer an excellent view of the Atlantic Ocean.
 All sites feature water, electricity, a picnic table, and a fire ring.
 A communal dump station is free to park campers.

 21. Curry Hammock State Park